 Gerrianne Schaad is a Certified Archivist with more than twenty-five years of experience in college, university, and museum libraries.
 She enjoys working in archives and special collections because in addition to working with letters, scrapbooks, and photographs, she gets to interact with the public answering questions, and teaching students, one-on-one, to appreciate their college history.
-Schaad currently serves as the chair of the Society of American Archivists Visual Materials committee as well as on the board of the Society of Florida Archivists.
+Schaad currently serves as the chair of the Society of Southwest Archivists Diversity and Outreach Committee, the Treasurer of the Academy of Certified Archivists, and a Director of the Board of the Society of Florida Archivists.

 M. A. Library and Information Science, University of South Florida, Tampa, FL